Alaska Backroad Adventures

 We invited friends from across the United States to join us for a trial run.
 Most deferred, but enough came to make it worthwhile: my mom, my brother, my best friend from high school and her two daughters, a teacher friend and one actual tourist, Teresa, from Texas.
 Everyone agreed to share expenses (gas and food).

 Before we left Anchorage, we lost an expensive down sleeping bag that hadn’t been tied to the rack securely.
 We searched the road but no luck.
 Amazingly, years later we got a phone call from a man who’d found and picked it up.
-When he couldn't find identifying information, he tossed the bag into a corner of his garage.
-Some friends visited and needed a sleeping bag, so he pulled it out.
+When he didn't find identifying information, he tossed the bag into a corner of his garage.
+Years later, visiting friends needed a sleeping bag, so he pulled it out.
 Lo and behold, our name and phone number were tucked away inside.
-We got the bag back and made a new friend in the process!
+We recovered the bag and made a new friend in the process!

 Although we’d traveled with a group through Africa on a truck on a similar type of tour and thought we knew what we were doing, we learned a lot.
 For one thing, don’t give participants options.
 Just tell people what they're going to do and do it.
 We wasted time discussing options.
 People were never of the same mind!
 Getting everyone packed up and into the van, in the morning or after any stop, was like herding cats!

 We got a bad flat tire while traversing the Denali Highway.
-The highway has since been improved because buses of tourists now cross that dirt road.
-Then Dennis had severe abdominal pain.
-He’d had it before and been rushed to the ER but doctors never thought it was anything serious.
+At the cabin, Dennis retreated to bed with severe abdominal pain.
+He’d had that a few times before and been rushed to the ER but doctors never diagnosed anything serious.
 We let him rest, but one after another, people started sharing stories of similar situations that turned out to be critical!
 We decided if Dennis didn’t improve, we should take him to a doctor.

 After all Dennis' planning and all the money people had paid for airfare, he begged us to continue the trip without him.
 He had friends in town to take care of him so on we went, my brother doing the driving.